wurmlab/wurmlab.github.io/_posts/labnews/2018-01-03-Beware_comparing_input_text_and_numbers_in_R.markdown

 I suspect that this is a remnant of the desire to be able to compare letters (e.g., for sorting ASCII characters alphabetically "A" < "D").

-# Problem comparing numbers and "text as numbers" in R.
+## Problem comparing numbers and "text as numbers" in R

 When new to programming in R, you might ask the user to input a number.
 For example with